mazwat/mazwat.github.io/design-patterns-lm.md

 ## Design Patterns in Embedded Systems

 I have created a simple example of the observer pattern being used in Arduino.
-It is especially useful for determining the
+It is especially useful for determining the threshold of a sensor and to map whether it is within range of something

+Be warned that what we are doing is not a fully–fledged observer design pattern.
+We can’t assign multiple observers for this code.
+We can only assign only one observer for now.
+We are not going to add multiple observers here to make the observer pattern as simple as possible.
+However, adding/removing multiple observers can be done using object array and proper tracking of objects.

 ## Further Research